 2. Click “Next Step” Until You Die

 Trust me.
-Nobody wants to enter a checkout loop of endless “Next Step” clicking to finish their payment.
-When you custom your Magento checkout, you might include many fields and steps since you want to detail and personalize your customer journey, and it ends up causing customers frustration from having to go from one step to the next.
+Nobody wants to enter a checkout loop of infinite “Next Step” clicking to finish their payment.
+You might include many fields and steps when you customize your Magento 2 checkout since you want to detail and personalize your customer journey.
+Therefore, it ends up causing customers frustration from these endless one-to-another steps.

 When doing Magento customize checkout, keep in mind to ask the most straightforward and essential questions, such as name, email address, billing address, etc.